RhysLlThomas/rhysllthomas.github.io/_pages/about.md

 ***

 ## News and Updates
-In April, I will be presenting my paper *"The direct and spillover effects of a diabetes diagnosis on behaviour (joint with Emmanouil Mentzakis)""* at both the [Royal Economic Society Conference](https://www.res.org.uk/event-listing/2021-annual-conference.html) and the [VERB Virtual Seminar Series](https://www.human.cornell.edu/pam/research/hehbad/virtualseminars).
+In April, I will be presenting my paper *"The direct and spillover effects of a diabetes diagnosis on behaviour (joint with Emmanouil Mentzakis)"* at both the [Royal Economic Society Conference](https://www.res.org.uk/event-listing/2021-annual-conference.html) and the [VERB Virtual Seminar Series](https://www.human.cornell.edu/pam/research/hehbad/virtualseminars).